openwisp/netjsonconfig/docs/source/backends/openwrt.rst

                 ]
             },
             # the following interface has DHCP enabled
-            # and it won't contain dns settings
+            # and it won't contain the dns setting
             {
                 "name": "eth1",
                 "type": "ethernet",